SEND Reforms 2026: What Every School Needs to Know

 An Inclusion Base is a dedicated space within a mainstream school designed for children with SEND.
 It provides a calmer environment for targeted interventions, small group work, regulation support, and specialist sessions.
 Every secondary school will have one, along with the same number of primary schools.

 The government published its Schools White Paper, "Every Child Achieving and Thriving," on 23 February 2026 alongside a formal SEND consultation.
 Together, these documents set out the most significant restructuring of SEND provision in England since the Children and Families Act 2014.
 The reforms affect every mainstream school, special school, college, and early years setting in the country.
+For a classroom-focussed breakdown, see our practical teacher guide to the 2026 White Paper.

 The current system operates largely as a binary: children either have an EHCP with legally enforceable provision, or they rely on whatever their school can offer from its own budget.
 The reforms replace this with three flexible layers that children can move between as their needs change.

-In practice, a Year 4 pupil struggling with reading comprehension might receive daily guided reading sessions in a group of four, with their ISP noting the specific phonics gaps being addressed and the progress markers the school is tracking.
+In practice, a Year 4 learner struggling with reading comprehension might receive daily guided reading sessions in a group of four, with their ISP noting the specific phonics gaps being addressed and the progress markers the school is tracking.
 The support they receive will be written into law.

 Consider a Year 8 student with autism who manages most lessons well but finds unstructured time and transitions overwhelming.
 Under the current system, the school might request an EHCP to access specialist input.
 Under the reforms, the Experts at Hand service provides that input directly, potentially including sessions in the school's Inclusion Base during break times, without requiring a statutory assessment.